7 Tips To Choose Your Battles and Fight For What Matters

 Here are some tips to have an open discussion:

 1. Seek to understand.
-Everyone has different views, and you want to understand what their views are.
+Everyone has different views.
+Understand what they are.
 Don’t override their opinions just because they are different from yours.
-Understand what they are and why the person thinks that way.
+Understand the other person is thinking and why he/she thinks that way.

 2. Share your views and let the person share theirs.
 Bridge the divide by sharing your thoughts first.
 Then, invite the person to share their views.
 Ensure that each of you has an equal chance to share your views, ask questions, and understand each other.